 Struggling to protect data in your organization?
 While it is best to consult a data protection service, here are 10 simple steps to achieving maximum protection.

-If you wonder how to ensure your organization’s data is well protected, these are some of the best practices you can use.
+If you wonder how to ensure your organisation’s data is well protected, these are some of the best practices you can use.
 The four main methods of protecting data are:

 Current Data Protection Trends

 The increasing use of data security and privacy solutions is driven largely by stricter data privacy laws.
-With the death of third-party cookies, etc. era, a new system of data collation rises bringing along a new and harsher breed of threats against data integrity.
+With the death of third-party cookies, etc., a new system of data collation rises, bringing along a new and harsher breed of threats against data integrity.

 To avoid getting caught in the crossfire, brands must be aware of the latest trends in data protection.
 Some current data protection trends are: